SuhyeonP/Bun-Vite-React-Template/README.md

 2. vite - fast
 3. fast + fast => so fast

+## how to start
+1. bun install
+2. bun run dev

 -> if you want to change bun -> yarn
 1. remove file `bun.lockb`
 2. remove folder `node_modules`